srgokribb/Rifdock-Total-Setup/README.md

     $ source .bashrc
     $ echo $PATH

+### 12. Try rifdock_tutorial
+#### I'm still working to follow the cao's protocol who made rifgen and rifdock.
+#### I will update the entire process when I stably setup and finiched to follow the protocol.

 #### Basic programming concepts
 - compile: Change a file written in one language to another language